Connect with others who understand.

 00:00:32:07 - 00:00:57:00

 Despite the fact that lupus predominantly affects people of color, I have had several instances where I felt like my care was affected because of my race.
-So the advice that I give people is, number 1: If your medical group offers an app, I would use that to message your doctor.
-Writing things down strips away a lot of the layers, and it literally becomes a black-and-white issue of "Did they address your needs or not?"
+So, the advice that I give people is, No. 1: If your medical group offers an app, I would use that to message your doctor.
+Writing things down strips away a lot of the layers, and it literally becomes a black-and-white issue of “Did they address your needs or not?”

 00:00:57:07 - 00:01:20:07

 It also creates a time-stamped paper trail in case you need to file a grievance or take other actions.
 Secondly, I would heavily lean on friends and family or your support system.
-Take them with you to doctors’ appointments so you have witnesses to what's going on and especially, especially, especially, if you have to go into the hospital.
-Three, is get a second or third opinion if you feel like your concerns are being dismissed or you're being discriminated against.
+Take them with you to doctors’ appointments so you have witnesses to what’s going on and especially, especially, especially if you have to go into the hospital.
+Three is, get a second or third opinion if you feel like your concerns are being dismissed or you’re being discriminated against.

 00:01:20:07 - 00:01:36:04

-You can live a normal, beautiful, exceptional life with lupus.
-And don't you dare settle for anything less.
+You can live a normal, beautiful, exceptional life with lupus. — and don’t you dare settle for anything less.

 All updates must be accompanied by text or a picture.